Resume 2022 Mistakes to Avoid

 Drunk Party resume photos

-Nobody could ask you to include photo to your resume.
-And there is no reason to do that, if nobody ask.
-But, still there are some candidates believe that – they would have much more chances, if they could include photo to their resume.
+Nobody could ask you to include a photo on your resume.
+And there is no reason to do that if nobody asks.
+But, still, there are some candidates who believe that – they would have much more chances if they could include photos in their resumes.

 Somehow, that’s true.
-If hiring manager is seeking candidate for such position alike waiter or model – you have much more chances, if you would have your photo included to a resume.
-BUT it should be a business photo.
+If the hiring manager is seeking a candidate for such a position as waiter or model – you have much more chances, if you would have your photo included in a resume.
+But it should be a business photo.
 It’s not acceptable at all to add your bikini selfies.

 Voicemail to check up

-There are some really strong resumes with outstanding people, until hiring manager will call and hear unprofessional voicemail.
-After that, your great chances to get this job reduce in times.
+There are some really strong resumes with outstanding people until the hiring manager will call and hear unprofessional voicemail.
+After that, your great chances to get this job are reduced in time.
 Do you really need that?

-If your cell was already added to your resume, please, pay attention to what exactly is recorded and whether it professional enough.
-Don’t let your voicemail leave you without job.
+If your cell was already added to your resume, please, pay attention to what exactly is recorded and whether it is professional enough.
+Don’t let your voicemail leave you without a job.

-Do you remember such bad things like “etc.” or “the same as listed above”.
-That’s not the best approach to mention about something in your resume.
+Do you remember such bad things like “etc.” or “the same as listed above”?
+That’s not the best approach to mention something in your resume.

 There is one golden rule for writing a winning resume – it shouldn’t be more than 2 pages.
-If your resume is too long – nobody have time to read it.
-You are not the only one candidate.
+If your resume is too long – nobody has time to read it.
+You are not the only candidate.
 The pool is over.
-If you didn’t catch hiring manager attention – you simply lose your chance.
+If you didn’t catch the hiring manager’s attention – you simply lose your chance.

-Try to include everything to one page.
+Try to include everything on one page.
 If you can’t – remove useless and less important information from your resume.